surtarso/bash-media-manager/README.md

       Dependencies will be checked and installed at will during runtime or you can pre-install them.

-      This software was built while also using the '[deb-multimedia](https://deb-multimedia.org/)' source.
+      This software was built while also using the deb-multimedia source.
       People have mixed feelings about it.
 I've been using it for over a decade without problems and I can't forsee any errors using this software without it.